 Read product labels carefully to make sure the cleaner is made to kill mold.
 Once you’ve chosen the product, make sure you use it according to the instructions on the label.

 Be sure to also take safety precautions such as wearing a mask, protective eyewear, and gloves when working with mold-killing products.
+Note that not all safety gear is created equal, so it’s important to wear appropriate and effective protective equipment, such as a high-quality KN95 mask, and other reliable safety gear to ensure maximum protection against harmful mold spores.

 Make sure the room is well-ventilated with a fan that draws the chemical fumes out of the room.
 Also, do not mix different types of bleach and chemical products together, as this may produce dangerous fumes.